 2. Toward robust risk governance, organization, and culture

 The risk operating model must be managed through an effective governance structure and organization with clear accountabilities.
 The governance model maintains a risk culture that strongly reinforces better risk and compliance management across the three lines of defense—business and operations, the compliance and risk functions, and audit.
 The approach recognizes the inherent contradiction in the first line between performance (revenue and costs) and risk (losses).
-The role of the second line is to review and challenge the first line on the effectiveness of its risk processes and controls, while the third line, audit, ensures that the lines one and two are functioning
+The role of the second line is to review and challenge the first line on the effectiveness of its risk processes and controls, while the third line, audit, ensures that the lines one and two are functioning as intended.

 - Three lines of defense.
 Effective implementation of the three lines involves the sharp definition of lines one and two at all levels, from the group level through the lines of business, to the regional and legal entity levels.
 Accountabilities regarding risk and control management must be clear.
 Risk governance may differ by risk type: financial risks are usually managed centrally, while operational risks are deeply embedded into company processes.
 The operational risk of any line of business is managed by the business owning the product-development, production, and sales processes.
 This usually translates into forms of quality control, but the business must also balance the broader impact of risk and P&L. In the development of new diesel engines, automakers lost sight of the balance between compliance risk and the additional cost to meet emission standards, with disastrous results.
 Risk or compliance functions can only complement these activities by independently reviewing the adequacy of operational risk management, such as through technical standards and controls.